freekdk/HomeWizard-Wifi-3F-plugin/README.md

 Setting Mode 5 to 1, initially it is 0, enables all possible devices.
 Initial devices are, in the order the author thinks are most important:
  1. An energy meter that reads the counters of the totaled actual energy of all 3 phases drawn and/or fed back (kWh) together with the totaled average power per 5 minutes (Watt)
- 2. Three energy meters who show the actual power of each phase (Watt); positive when used, negative when produced (PV or battery)
+ 2. Three energy meters that show the actual power of each phase (Watt); positive when used, negative when produced (PV or battery)
- 3. Three meters who show the actual amperage per phase (A)
+ 3. Three meters that show the actual amperage per phase (A)
- 4. Three meters who show the current voltage per phase (V)
+ 4. Three meters that show the current voltage per phase (V)
  5. A Wi-Fi signal strength meter that shows the current signal strength from the Wi-Fi 3F kWh meter (%)

 Additional devices, enabled when Mode5 is 1:
  1. An energy meter that shows the totaled apparent power of all 3 phases drawn and/or fed back (VA)
- 2. Three energy meters who show the apparent power of the phases (VA)
+ 2. Three energy meters that show the apparent power of the phases (VA)
  3. An energy meter that shows the totaled reactive power of all phases (VA)
- 4. Three energy meters who show the reactive power of the phases (VA)
+ 4. Three energy meters that show the reactive power of the phases (VA)
- 5. A meter to show the totaled apparent current of the 3 phases (A)
+ 5. A meter to show the totaled apparent current of the three phases (A)
- 6. Three meters who show the apparent amperage of the separate phases (A)
+ 6. Three meters that show the apparent amperage of the separate phases (A)
- 7. A meter to show the totaled reactive current of the 3 phases (A)
+ 7. A meter to show the totaled reactive current of the three phases (A)
- 8. Three meters to show the reactive current of the separate phases (A)
+ 8. Three meters that show the reactive current of the three phases (A)
- 9. Three meters to show the power factor of the 3 separate phases (%)
+ 9. Three meters that show the power factor of the three phases (%)

 Actual power is the power that is really consumed and that is payed for.
 Apparent power is the power that passes between the source and the target.